-3. Run the Fortify SCA and Applications installer using the RUN instruction.
+- Run the Fortify SCA and Applications installer using the RUN instruction.
 You must run the installer in unattended mode.
-For more information, see "Installing Fortify Static Code Analyzer and Applications Silently (Unattended)" on page 30.
+For more information, see "Installing Fortify Static Code Analyzer and Applications Silently (Unattended)" on page 30. - Run fortifyupdate to download the Fortify Security Content using the RUN instruction.
+For more information about this utility, see "Manually Installing Fortify Security Content" on the

-- Run fortifyupdate to download the Fortify Security Content using the RUN instruction.
-For more information about this utility, see "Manually Installing Fortify Security Content" on the previous page. - 5.
-To configure the image so you can run Fortify Static Code Analyzer, set the entry point to the location of the installed sourceanalyzer executable using the ENTRYPOINT instruction.
+For more information about this utility, see "Manually Installing Fortity Security Content" on the previous page.

+5. To configure the image so you can run Fortify Static Code Analyzer, set the entry point to the location of the installed sourceanalyzer executable using the ENTRYPOINT instruction.

-The default sourceanalyzer installation path is: /opt/Fortify/Fortify_SCA_and_Apps
+The default sourceanalyzer installation path is: /opt/Fortify/Fortify\SCA\and\Apps\